Freedomi67/Final-Project-Repository/README.md

 * 1x Arduino Genuino Uno
 * 1x 8ohm 1.5w Speaker or basic Piezo Speaker will suffice

-# Build Instructions
-* TO DO: Make thorough instructions

 # Usage
-The right hand should control the volume of the frequency The left hand should control the pitch of the frequency
+* The right hand should control the volume of the frequency
+* The left hand should control the pitch of the frequency

 # Team
 The team behind this project consists of not many, but one man.